hhhuangqiong/WLP/ROUTES.md

 ---------

 ```
-GET  /signin # sign in form
+GET  /sign-in # sign in form
-POST /signin # where sign in form submitted
+POST /signin # not used yet; where sign in form submitted

 # forgot password
 GET  /password/recover